Want to get into running, but don’t know where to start? Here are a few tips to get you going:

 ► Determine WHY you want to run.
 Knowing your “why” will help you get motivated, build a routine, and keep you going!

 - Do you want to lose weight, get healthier, move your body more?
 All of these are great reasons to start running.
-Take a few minutes to think about this and write down your “whys” so you can those days that you’re struggling to get going.
+Take a few minutes to think about this and write down your “whys” so you can refer back to on those days that you’re struggling to get going.

 ► Do some research and find the right pair of shoes for you, your feet and body, and your running goals.
 The staff at specialty running stores are trained to look at your feet and your gait and make recommendations on what shoes might be best.